adityarkelkar/csye7220/README.md

-# CSYE 7220 - Deployment of Software Applications
+# Deployment and Operation of Software Applications
 ## Northeastern University (May 2019 - June 2019)

 Repository for all development and deployment related to course CSYE 7220